thycotic/t1-docs/teams/roles/index.md

 # Thycotic One Team Roles

-NEED TO KNOW EXACTLY WHAT THESE PERMISSIONS DO.
+WILL NOTE: NEED TO KNOW EXACTLY WHAT THESE PERMISSIONS DO.

 Roles and their permissions: